LIC new plan launched in 2020, changes, rules and latest updates 1 february 2020

 How it will impact you?

 The additional liquidity allows policyholders to withdraw the corpus from the pension fund for major life milestones, or even in case of treatment of critical illnesses.
 Further, at the time of policy maturity, policyholders can purchase an annuity from insurers other than from whom they have originally bought the pension plan.
 “Up to 50 percent of the corpus can be utilised to buy pension plans from insurers who guarantee better returns.
-This way, it will attract those customers who were previously averse to purchasing retirement and pension products due to low lump sum withdrawals, as compared to other pension options.

 5. Surrender value norms revised to benefit policyholders